 For the last 8 years Ian has operated in the not-for-profit sector with King Edward VII Hospital and Academies Enterprise Trust (70+ schools in the UK) and brings his broad and diverse commercial perspective in the management and investment of charitable funds and resources to Anthony Nolan.

 His role is to take responsibility for the leadership of Anthony Nolan’s financial strategy, governance, financial control, treasury and risk management, legal and physical resources as well as playing a key role in new commercial developments.
 Ian is a strong advocate of the ‘value add’ principle with a passion for understanding and developing a charitable business.

 Chief Medical and Scientific Adviser

-Antonio Pagliuca was recently appointed as the Chief Medical and Scientific Adviser for the Anthony Nolan.
-He is also a Consultant Hematologist and Professor of Stem Cell Transplantation at King’s College Hospital and King’s College London
+Antonio Pagliuca was appointed as the Chief Medical and Scientific Adviser for the Anthony Nolan in 2020.
+He is also a Consultant Haematologist and Professor of Stem Cell Transplantation at King’s College Hospital and King’s College London

 He is also a trustee for Leukaemia UK.

 Past roles include President of BSBMT, Chair of the BMT CRG and National Clinical Lead for Regenerative Medicine, NHS England and most recently the Medical Director for King’s College Hospital, Networked Care Division.